drewm1980/rust-omr/README.md

 your time to even look at as an example.
 I am only sharing it on github becaues I develop ~everything in the open.

-What has been implemented so far: nothing; I am still bogged down on image file parsing and learning the toolchain
+What has actually been implemented so far:
+* Loading of images directly from .pgm files using pure Rust

 [![Build Status](https://travis-ci.org/drewm1980/rust-omr.svg?branch=master)](https://travis-ci.org/drewm1980/rust-omr)